Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 • Have no easy way to pick up the truck and drop it off

 If you’re planning on driving a rental truck, you can save yourself costly tickets and headaches by thoroughly researching parking availability and regulations, as well as driving routes before you go.
-In some cities with dense neighborhoods, you may have to apply for a temporary parking permit for your moving truck.
-Here’s some tips to avoid potential moving day nightmares:
+In some cities with densely populated neighborhoods, you may have to apply for a temporary parking permit for your moving truck.
+Here are some tips for moving a new city that can help you avoid potential moving-day nightmares:

-• Check on parking.
-Research online or call the city’s department of transportation to find out if there are any special regulations and permits for moving trucks that include “no parking” signs to reserve spots for several hours to a day or two so you have room to move.
+Research online or call the city’s Department of Transportation to find out if there are any special regulations and permits for moving trucks that include “No Parking” signs to reserve spots for several hours to a day or two, so you have room to move.
 It’s imperative to do this in advance.
 Even though a permit may cost you some bucks, it will almost certainly be a lot cheaper than a whopping parking ticket in your brand new city.

 Moving to a new city isn’t all about the actual moving part.
 Now that you’re settled in, there are a few key things you don’t want to forget.

-• Change your address.
 It can be easy to forget this critical step in the hustle and bustle of relocating to another city, but it’s super important.
-Submit a change-of-address form to the post office and be sure to change your address with your bank and subscription services.
+Submit a change-of-address form to the Post Office, and be sure to change your address with your bank and subscription services.

-• Explore your new neighborhood.
 One of the most exciting parts of moving to another city is you get to explore.
 Rent a bike or scooter, or just walk to discover fun parks, restaurants, and coffee shops in your neck of the woods.
-You’ll have a list of new favorite spots in no time, and new friends to go with.
+You’ll have a list of new favorite spots in no time — and new friends to go with.
 Enjoy your newfound life!

 Kristin Hanes is a freelance writer living in San Francisco.
 Her work has appeared in SF Gate, Marie Claire, and Realtor.com, among other publications.